 Run make release to prepare a tarball (created in the dist directory).

-This will create dist/storm-0.XY.tar.bz2 and dist/storm-0.XY.tar.gz.
-Unpack these and make sure everything is in place: the README, NEWS, TODO and LICENSE files, the PKG-INFO and other distutils setup files, the storm and tests directories with Python code, the Makefile and the storm.egg-info directory.
+This will create dist/storm-0.17.tar.bz2.
+Unpack it and make sure everything is in place: the README, NEWS, TODO and LICENSE files, the PKG-INFO and other distutils setup files, the debian directory with package source, the storm and tests directories with Python code, the Makefile and the storm.egg-info directory.

-Test the new packages.
 If everything looks good move onto the next step.
 Otherwise, fix the problems and build a new version of the package.
-Bump the stormN part of the version string to stormN+1 and rebuild the package and tarball.
+Bump the stormN part of the version string to stormN+1.

 Creating and publishing the new tarball and packages